National Industrial Basketball League: Demise

 By the early 1960s, NIBL teams were increasingly struggling to compete with the salaries offered in professional league.
 Top college graduates increasingly gravitated to the NBA, and the NIBL began to decline in popularity and profitability.
 This is evidenced by the disbandment of the Peoria Cats at the end of the 1959–60 season.

 In the NIBL's final season, 1960–61, the league had dropped down to only six members divided into two divisions, Eastern (Cleveland Pipers, Akron Goodyears, New York Tuck Tapers) and Western (Denver-Chicago Truckers, Phillips 66ers, and Seattle Buchan Bakers).
 Instead of the round-robin schedule determining a winner, the league sponsored a four-team playoff.
 The Pipers beat the Truckers for the championship, 136–100.
 The 66ers beat the Goodyears for in a match for third place, 114–112.

 In 1961, the league dropped their industrial sponsors and merged with other amateur leagues to form the National Alliance of Basketball Leagues (NABL).
 The Pipers and the Tapers left to join the newly formed American Basketball League in 1961.

 An amateur league

 In the 1950s the salaries were about the same as the NBA and there was a job for all players in their companies.
 Some of them ended up being president of their companies, working there for a lifetime.
 Most of players wanted no part of the uncertain professional game, and instead were accepting a position with the companies, rejecting offers even from NBA.

 The NIBL was dedicated to remaining amateur at a time when basketball was desperately trying to carve out some postwar space in the pro sports landscape.
-But professional basketball staggered forward and the NIBL flourished, mostly because its stability allowed companies to poach stars such as Bob Kurland.
+However, professional basketball staggered forward and the NIBL continued to flourish for a time, mostly because its stability allowed companies to poach stars such as Bob Kurland.

 The NIBL merged with other AAU leagues and reorganized into the National AAU Basketball League (NABL) in 1961.